Chief of Police

 The team is specifically trained and equipped to handle calls such as those involving barricaded suspects, hostage situations and riots.

 Patrol consists of 12 officers, 5 corporals and 4 sergeants.
 They provide service to Cal State Fullerton main campus and Irvine Center.
-UPD maintains proactive patrols throughout the campus community.
+The department maintains proactive patrols throughout the campus community.

-The Professional staff is comprised of 4 civilian employees who play a critical role in supporting the UPD.
+Professional staff is comprised of civilian employees who play a critical role in supporting the department.
 They create and manage the administrative structure and provide professional expertise across a diverse range of functions.